AURIN/tilez/README.md

 * Point your browser (possibly with Chrome) at:
 `http://localhost:2005/swagger/index.html`
-(assuming you did not change the VTS defaults).
+(assuming you did not change the Tilez defaults).
 The HTML page shown is produced by Swagger (`https://github.com/wordnik/swagger-ui`) and shows the resources in the ReST API (click on the "Vector-Tile-Server-API" link, and then the "layers" link.
 Please, do not use it to execute requests, use it only as documentation.